This post was published in Doors & Hardware

 While we must do our best to protect students from intruders, fire, and other hazards that they may encounter at school, we also need to consider the potential for injuries caused by traditional wired glass.
 In the interest of security, many schools are now considering the replacement of existing glass with products that will withstand force entry tactics.
 In addition, all of the wired glass should be evaluated, and replaced or remediated as soon as feasible.

-You can read much more about the requirements for safety glazing by visiting www.iDigHardware.com/glass.
 I would like to thank Greg Abel of Advocates for Safe Glass for assisting me with my research and education on wired glass, and for taking the initiative to stand up to the wired glass industry and see these code changes through.
-You can read more about Greg and his remarkable efforts to change the International Building Code and make all buildings safer at www.afsgi.org or www.safeglass.us.
+His work will undoubtedly protect building occupants from injuries or even fatalities.